redis/redis-doc/commands/ssubscribe.md

 Subscribes the client to the specified shard channels.

-In a Redis cluster, shard channels are hashed to a slot and client can subscribe to a node covering a slot (primary/replica)  to recieve the messages published.
+In a Redis cluster, shard channels are assigned to slots by the same algorithm used to assign keys to slots.
+Client(s) can subscribe to a node covering a slot (primary/replica) to receive the messages published.

-Once the client enters the subscribed state it is not supposed to issue any other commands, except for additional `SUBSCRIBE`, `SSUBSCRIBE`, `PSUBSCRIBE`, `UNSUBSCRIBE`, `PUNSUBSCRIBE`, `PING`, `RESET` and `QUIT` commands.

 ## Example

-        > 127.0.0.1:6379> ssubscribe orders
+        > ssubscribe orders
           Reading messages... (press Ctrl-C to quit)
           1) "ssubscribe"
           2) "orders"